Accessibility: Working with Page Sections

 Ownership.
 In working with different organizations, we have recognized that page sections may belong to one individual/team in one organization (e.g. content authors) but managed by another team completely in a different organization (e.g. development).

-With the new page sections feature in Accessibility: NextGen, it is no longer up to the individual user to investigate the location of different issues.
+With the new page sections feature in Accessibility, it is no longer up to the individual user to investigate the location of different issues.
 By filtering the list of accessibility issues (or potential issues) by page section such as header and footer, users can easily identify which issues should be prioritized, handled, and owned by each team.

 Prioritization of issues that impact several pages.
-A website with hundreds or thousands of pages may share several common page sections such as a header, footer, metadata , and the main content body, etc., especially when these are built with a CMS.
+A website with hundreds or thousands of pages may share several common page sections such as a header, footer, metadata , the main content body, etc., especially when these are built with a CMS.
 Being able to filter on, manage, and make decisions about issues in a single page section (or a combination) saves users a significant amount of time and effort.
 This means making a decision that could clear an issue immediately from several pages at once.

-More information on NextGen
+More information on Accessibility

 Did you find it helpful?Send feedback